GuanxingLu/YAPL/topics/3D representation.md

 * **[CoRL'21 Oral]** 3D Neural Scene Representations for Visuomotor Control
 * **[CoRL'23 Oral]** GNFactor: Multi-Task Real Robot Learning with Generalizable Neural Feature Fields
 > Generalizable MLP + Diffusion prior
 * **[CoRL'22 Oral]** Evo-NeRF: Evolving NeRF for Sequential Robot Grasping of Transparent Objects, no code
 > Eye-in-hand
+* **[CVPR'23]** NeRF in the Palm of Your Hand: Corrective Augmentation for Robotics via Novel-View Synthesis, no code

 # Nerf for navigation